xmos/lib_src/doc/rst/asynchronous_fifo/asynchronous_fifo.rst

 between input-signal and output-signal is introduced.
 If a short time constant for the loop-filter is chosen, the adjustments of the ASRC will be audible as harmonic distortion.
-If only small changes between the clocks is permitted, then a with a long time constant on the loop filter can be used with along with a short FIFO.
+If only small changes between the clocks is permitted, then a long time constant on the loop filter can be used with along with a short FIFO.

 The value of a third parameter must match the choice of the first two; given the jitter